aws/mynah-ui/docs/STARTUP.md

 // Assign it to a variable to be able call functions. const mynahUI = new MynahUI({
+    // All props are optional
+    // so even without providing anything
+    // it will create the UI
     rootSelector: ...,
     defaults: ...,
     tabs: ...,